 On April 28th more than 100 countries mark the Day of Mourning for workers injured or killed on the job.
 And it all started in Canada in 1991 when the federal government passed the Workers' Mourning Day Act, in response to lobbying by the Canadian labour movement.

-On April 28th, we remember, we mourn, and we commit to making our workplaces safer for everyone.
+On April 28, we remember, we mourn, and we commit to making our workplaces safer for everyone.
 In the last five years alone, three NAPE members have tragically lost their lives as a result of workplace accidents.
 Across the province, NAPE members attend Day of Mourning ceremonies, laying wreaths to pay tribute to these workers and to all who have lost their lives or been injured on the job.
 We must all work together every day to ensure our workplaces are safe, because one life lost is one too many.
 Fight for the living.
 Mourn for the dead.

-TABLE OF CONTENTS

-Solidarity for striking Unifor 597 workers

-On January 12, NAPE President Jerry Earle and Secretary-Treasurer Bert Blundon attended and spoke at a rally in support of locked out Unifor Local 597 aerospace workers at D-J Composites in Gander.
+Solidarity for striking Unifor 597 workers On January 12, NAPE President Jerry Earle and Secretary-Treasurer Bert Blundon attended and spoke at a rally in support of locked out Unifor Local 597 aerospace workers at D-J Composites in Gander.
 There was a great show of support from NAPE members in the area as well.
 Along with messages of support and solidarity, Brothers Earle and Blundon presented the locked-out workers with a donation of \$2,500 on behalf of NAPE's membership.
 NAPE hopes our support and donation will help strengthen the resolve of the workers in the face of such unfair treatment by their employer.
 We know when these workers stand up to employers like D-J Composites, they're not only standing up for themselves or their families - they're standing up for their community, for fairness and respect in the workplace, and for all workers.

-Moving Crown Lands to Corner Brook Makes No Sense

-As a result of government's announced reorganization of government departments, the Agriculture and Lands Branch has been made part of the Department of Fisheries and Land Resources.
+Moving Crown Lands to Corner Brook Makes no Sense As a result of government's announced reorganization of government departments, the Agriculture and Lands Branch has been made part of the Department of Fisheries and Land Resources.
 Consequently, the Crown Lands office and staff - approximately 40 people - are being moved to Corner Brook.
 This move makes no sense from a service delivery or cost perspective.

-NAPE has spoken to our members on the ground in the Lands Branch, particularly in Crown Land.
+NAPE has spoken to our member on the ground in the Lands Branch, particularly in Crown Land.
 And according to them, this move makes no sense.
-At a time when government says it is trying to save every penny, moving this service to Corner Brook will come at a big cost.
+At a time when the government says it is trying to save every penny, moving this service to Corner Brook will come at a big cost.
+A significant portion of real estate transactions in the province requires some interaction with this office.
+This move will make it more difficult for professions that rely on the services provided by this office; particularly lawyers, real estate agents, title searchers, and surveyors.
+This has the potential to lead to increased costs and delays for the public.